nathanpeck/greeter-app-mesh-cdk/README.md

 * The `greeter` services uses App Mesh and an Envoy Proxy sidecar to establish a service mesh that allows it to directly fetch from the `greeting` and `name` service containers

 You can see the full CDK app that deploys this architecture here: [index.js](/index.js)

+## Usage

+Clone the repository, and ensure that you have Node.js installed on your development machine.

+Run `npm install` to install the project dependencies

+Run `npm deploy` to deploy the project on your AWS account.
+After a few minutes you will be given a URL of the running application.